 NOTE: The return type of the method is not considered in the signature of a method.

-In Java, method overloading allows us to have multiple methods with the same name in the same class, but with different argument lists.
-This is a form of polymorphism, specifically "static polymorphism", which allows us to perform a single task in different ways.
+In Java, method overloading allows us to have multiple methods with the same name but with different argument lists.
+This is a static polymorphism (compile-time polymorphism) which helps us to perform a single task in different ways.
+This is also known as early binding.

-By using method overloading, we can create multiple versions of a method with different functionality based on the arguments passed to it.
-This allows for more concise and flexible code, as we can reuse the same method name for different purposes.
+By using method overloading, we can create multiple versions of a method with different implementations based on the arguments passed to it.
+So, this will help us to reuse the same method name for different purposes.

-For example: Consider the addition method again, but this time you are not sure whether you will have to add three integers or two integers:
+For example, consider the addition method again, but this time you are not sure whether you will have to add three integers or two integers.
+So we create two methods with the same name, but one with two integer parameters and the other with three integer parameters.

 public class Calculator {